tushar-81/doc-connect/README.md

 ## 💻 About DocConnect

 ### Features
-DocAI streamlines the report-making process by automating key tasks while ensuring the authenticity of medical information.
+DocConnect streamlines the report-making process by automating key tasks while ensuring the authenticity of medical information.
 Here's how our application addresses these challenges:

 1. **Automated Report Generation**: DocAI leverages natural language processing (NLP) techniques to automate report creation.
 Doctors can focus on patient care while our system generates accurate and concise reports.